 Atopic dermatitis is a type of eczema that is an inherited form of really sensitive skin.
 People with atopic dermatitis/eczema have a high risk of skin allergic reaction and skin irritation because of unique and fragile skin immune and structural factors that they inherited.
 It means that they have sensitive skin for life and need to take special care when picking skincare products.

 Skincare products should be as natural as possible because chemical agents (typically found in skincare products) can cause uncomfortable skin reactions.

 We consulted with a few skin experts, including Dr. Bailey, and have found 10 ways to naturally heal and/or prevent eczema/dermatitis:

-6. Manuka Honey: If an area of eczema gets infected you can use medical grade Manuka honey to treat eczema as it’s antibacterial.
+If an area of eczema gets infected you can use medical-grade Manuka honey to treat eczema as it’s antibacterial.

-7. Oatmeal in Bath: For the itching of eczema some of my patients have found that if they put 2 tablespoons of oatmeal into their bath that it calms the itching, so that is an effective treatment.
-Also, those with eczema should avoid itchy fabrics like wall and mohair and stick to soft natural fibers like cotton, cashmere and linen.
+For the itching, some of my patients have found that if they put 2 tablespoons of oatmeal into their bath that it calms the itching, so that is an effective treatment.
+Also, those with eczema should avoid itchy fabrics like walls and mohair and stick to soft natural fibers like cotton, cashmere and linen.

 This all-natural method of removing hair and exfoliating the skin is totally safe for people with eczema.
 Adhering to only dead skin cells and hair, sugar paste has a small amount of naturally-occurring glycolic acid in it, which exfoliates without irritating.
 It smoothes and soothes itchy, flaky, always-dry-feeling areas using only edible ingredients.
-When paired with a diligent skin care routine and patience, sugaring can help clear even the most stubborn cases of eczema.
+When paired with a diligent skincare routine and patience, sugaring can help clear even the most stubborn cases of eczema.